cloud-assignments-org/webapp/README.md

 ## Overview

-The API is built using Node.js, Express, and TypeScript, with route generation handled by tsoagit
+The API is built using Node.js, Express, and TypeScript, with route generation handled by tsoagit.
+We use github workflows to run tests and build the application before it get's pushed to the ORG main branch.

 ## Getting Started